Khaled Al Jarrah Al Sabah

-Khaled Al Jarrah Al Sabah (الشيخ خالد الجراح الصباح, born 1953) is a Kuwaiti lieutenant general, who retired from military services after being appointed as minister of defense to succeed retired Lt General Sheikh Ahmed Al Khaled Al Hamad Al Sabah in the post.
-He was deputy prime minister and minister of defense from 4 August 2013 to 11 December 2017.
-He also served as deputy prime minister and minister of interior from 11 December 2017 to 18 November 2019.
-He is a member of the ruling family of Kuwait, Al Sabah.
-In March 2021, the Kuwaiti ministerial court ordered his arrest and imprisonment, on charges of corruption.
+Khaled Al Jarrah Al Sabah (الشيخ خالد الجراح الصباح, born 1953) is a former Kuwaiti politician and retired lieutenant general.
+As a member of the ruling Al Sabah family, he does not belong to the Mubarak branch eligible for the emirate.
+He served as deputy prime minister and minister of defense from August 4, 2013, to December 11, 2017.
+Subsequently, he held the positions of deputy prime minister and minister of interior from December 11, 2017, to November 18, 2019.

+His career has been marred by legal troubles; in March 2021, the Kuwaiti ministerial court ordered his arrest on charges of embezzling public funds.
+He was convicted of these charges in November 2023.

 Career

-Sabah was appointed as the Chief of General Staff of the Kuwait Military Forces on 4 March 2012.
+Sabah was appointed the Chief of General Staff of the Kuwait Military Forces on 4 March 2012.
 He held the rank of lieutenant general and retired from the Kuwaiti Armed Forces.
 He was appointed deputy prime minister and minister of defense on 4 August 2013.
 He replaced Ahmad Al Khalid Al Sabah in both posts.
 In 2017 he assumed the role of minister of interior.

 In November 2019 he was dismissed after minister of defense Sheikh Nasser Sabah Al Ahmed Al Sabah filed a complaint with the Kuwaiti Attorney General alleging embezzlement of 240 million Kuwaiti dinars ($794.5 million) which had taken place during Khaled's tenure as minister of defense.

-Controversy
+In November 2023, Kuwait's highest court sentenced Khaled Al Jarrah Al Sabah to seven years in prison for mismanagement of military funds when he was Minister of Defense.

-Allegations of embezzlement of public funds
+Conviction for embezzlement of public funds

 In November 2019, Kuwaiti Minister of Defense Sheikh Nasser Al Sabah filed a complaint with the Kuwaiti Attorney General regarding alleged embezzlement of Kuwaiti public funds held at the Kuwait military attaché office in London.
 Both Khaled Al Jarrah and Nasser Al Sabah were subsequently dismissed in their roles as minister of interior and minister of defense, respectively.
 The Public Prosecutor in turn referred the report to the ministerial court for investigation, which issued a gag order preventing Kuwaiti media from reporting on the case.
+In March 2021, the Kuwaiti ministerial court ordered the detention of Khaled Al Jarrah, who was arrested and imprisoned.

+In November 2023, Khaled Al Jarrah was convicted by Kuwait’s highest court for embezzlement of public funds and sentenced to 7 years in jail.